In This Article

 Epimedium also has testosterone-like effects which increase libido in both women and men.
 It stimulates the production of sperms, increases sexual desire as well as stimulates the sensory nerves.
 It helps to prevent loss of sexual function in men by improving blood flow to the penis.

 This herb has been tested in the laboratory and found that its chemical components even fight against the human immunodeficiency virus (HIV) itself.

 There are many types of Epimedium that may not be safe if used for a longer period, high doses can cause various side effects such as dry mouth, dizziness, nosebleed, thirst, and vomiting.

 Taking it in large amounts might lead to serious complications such as breathing problems and spasms.

 According to research, commercial products that contain horny goat weed along with other ingredients can cause abnormal heartbeats, such changes might increase the risk of getting heart arrhythmia.

 Recommended Doses and Timing for Epimedium

 Nothing can be said about the specific recommended dosage for Epimedium due to lack of human trials, however, some animal studies suggest taking 1 to 2g daily.
 It is best to take before a workout or before bed.

 Many testosterone boosters contain Epimedium; however, it is also found as a standalone supplement and comes in the form of tablet or capsules.

-Epimedium seems to lower blood pressure, taking it with medications that help to control blood pressure might be risky; your blood pressure can go too low.
+Epimedium seems to lower blood pressure; taking blood pressure medications might be risky; your blood pressure can go too low..